Email : dranujtyagi5583@gmail.com | Sunday Evening : Closed

 Karydakis procedure

-The Karydakis procedure is a surgical technique for treating Pilonidal Sinus that involves removing the infected tissue and creating a flap of skin from the surrounding area to cover the wound.
+The Karydakis procedure is a surgical technique for treating the Pilonidal Sinus that involves removing the infected tissue and creating a flap of skin from the surrounding area to cover the wound.
 This procedure is associated with a low risk of recurrence and is less invasive than some other surgical options.

 Complex or recurrent pilonidal disease